 I have two distinct memories that involve eating.
 One horrified me, the other brought a sense of being understood.

-I, like most others, had a small fridge in my dorm room in college.
+Like most others living in a dorm, I had a small fridge in my little room in college.
 I was beginning to develop anorexia and was eating less and less, while receiving all kinds of accolades for becoming thin – which of course, egged on my disorder.

 One afternoon, I ran back to my room because I was terribly hungry; I hadn’t quite reached the stage of anorexia where you mentally and emotionally detach from your body.
 The first thing I did was open the fridge door, and reach for something— anything — that might fill me up.
 I stuffed it in my mouth, like a dog who hadn’t been fed for days.
 Then I sensed something.
 I looked up, and my boyfriend was sitting in a chair in the corner, watching and laughing.

 Never mind that that was pretty boundary-less behavior on his part.
 I don’t think I swallowed.
 I was instantly full of shame — for being seen as so very out of control.

 It only made me want to have more control.

 Forward twenty years later.
 My husband was walking down the hall of our home, and could see me sitting on the den couch.
 I’d learned I wasn’t pregnant, again, after three years of infertility treatment, and was handling those feelings by polishing off a big bag of Ruffles potato chips.
 I was frantically reaching into the bottom of the bag as he reached the door, trying to get the crumbs stuck to my fingers so I could lick them off.

 Dried tears were on my face.
 Some talk show blared on the TV.